Sofosss/DataStructures/README.md

 lNode *hashTable[M] = {NULL}; // Hash table of M buckets initially empty
 ```

-in this case (Hashing structure with chained (linked) lists), the operations to be executed are:
+In this case (Hashing structure with chained (linked) lists), the operations to be executed are:
 1. Search for the transaction volume based on the date provided by the user.
 2. Modify the record entries based on the date provided by the user.
 The modification specifically concerns **ONLY** the transaction volume field.
 3. Delete a record from the hash table based on the date provided by the user.